andrewjw/site/_drafts/balancing-standardisation-innovation.md

 permalink: "/2024/02/01/balancing-standardisation-innovation/"
 ---

-Previously I posted about [Sustainable Software Development](https://www.theandrewwilkinson.com/2023/12/07/sustainable-software/) where I talked about how to build software that can be maintained and improved over the long term, and running teams that can work without burning out.
+In my earlier post [Sustainable Software Development](https://www.theandrewwilkinson.com/2023/12/07/sustainable-software/) I talked about how to build software that can be maintained and improved over the long term, and how to run teams that can work without burning out.
 In this post, I want to expand on one area of this - how to maintain innovation while using standards to reduce diversity in your code base.

 Snow-flake applications, which have unique characteristics compared to others in your estate, take a significantly outsized amount of time to maintain.
-The extra complexity requires specialist knowledge in your developers, and time taken to context switching between applications is increased.
+This extra complexity requires specialist knowledge in your developers, and the time taken to context switching between applications is increased.
 You also don't benefit from the economies of scale, where you can apply improvements across many of your applications simultaneously.

 Historically, sharing code across applications would be done through shared libraries, but the modern software development landscape is more complex and many companies are moving to Platform-as-a-Service models (PaaS).
-This is where the infrastructure used to run an application is more than just a server with a CPU, some memory and disk.
+This is where the infrastructure used to run an application is more than just a server with a CPU, some memory and a disk.
 Instead, it is a whole ecosystem of APIs, developer tools and a platform for running code.
-Whether internally developed, or purchased from an external company, PaaS systems are chosen because they abstract developers away from much of the drudgery they previously would have had to work through but constrain them to only using services provided by the platform.
+Whether internally developed, or purchased from an external company, PaaS systems are chosen because they abstract developers away from much of the drudgery that previously they would have had to work through, but this also constrains them to only using services provided by the platform.

 PaaS is not the only form of standardisation though, companies will usually have policies (whether implicit or explicit) that they only use certain languages, frameworks, third-party libraries or design patterns to build their applications.
 However standardisation